bszeti/camel-springboot/camel-rest-complex/README.md

 - server.tomcat.max-threads
 - server.jetty.acceptors

+The Rest DSL currently doesn't support automatic body or header validations, so it should be done in the route.
+- [Camel bean-validator](http://camel.apache.org/bean-validation.html) can be used to verify annotated POJOs (e.g. received request body).
+- For header validation a workaround is to create a POJO with fields matching the expected headers (see HeaderValidationsPojo.java).
+Register a DozerTypeConverter to convert Map to this POJO class and then this expression works to create the object *simple("${headers}",HeaderValidationsPojo.class)*, which can be validated with bean-validator.
+See Application.java contextConfiguration() and route "user-get".
+- The object for validation must be set the current Exchange body for bean-validator.

 ### Datasources
 One datasource can be configured in SpringBoot with the *spring.datasource.\** properties, but it doesn't work if multiple (pooled) datasources are needed (so this example shows a solution that can be used for multiple).